SAP-archive/karydia/charts/README.md

 ```
 This creates a certificate signing request, sends it to the apiserver and lets the apiserver sign the cert.
 To make the certificate available to karydia, a secret is created.

-It will also create a configmap for the default network policy and writes the CA bundle for the later established webhook into teh values.yml.
+It will also create a configmap for the default network policy and writes the CA bundle for the later established webhook into the values.yml.

 ## Deploy karydia
 To deploy karydia simply run: